Wahiba Sands, Oman: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types G. Be careful to get the correct kind.
-Many adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types G. It's important that you choose the correct type.
+A lot of adapters currently sold are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 A portable power bank, like this one